Van Der Elst Permit in Italy

 Despite being implemented in 2007, the Van Der Elst procedure faces several practical challenges in Italy due to the implementation of such an immigration scheme:

-Work Initiation Delays: Work can only begin after an appointment at the Immigration office and in-country registration for the residence permit application, reducing the procedure’s effectiveness.
+Work Start Delays: Employment can only begin after an Immigration Office appointment and residence permit registration, limiting the procedure’s efficiency.

 Directive Compliance: Obligations under Decree n.
 136/2016 (EU Posted Workers Directive) apply to Service Agreement assignments, adding complexity to the process.